Švihov (Klatovy District): Sights

-Švihov is known for the Gothic Švihov Castle.
-The water castle was built in 1480–1489, the defense system of the castle was completed with the help of Benedikt Rejt in 1504.
+The main landmark of Švihov is the Švihov Castle.
+The Gothic water castle was built in 1480–1489 and the defense system of the castle was completed with the help of Benedikt Rejt in 1504.
 Since 1949, it has been owned and administered by the state.
 The castle is open to the public and offers guided tours.

 The Church of Saint Wenceslaus was originally a Gothic building.
 After it was damaged by a fire, it was completely rebuilt in the late Baroque style in 1744–1747, probably by František Maxmilián Kaňka.